Here is our fabulous gay guide to Edinburgh, with the best places to sleep, eat, drink, party, and more.

 Secret Cabaret – ongoing events throughout the year

-At the end of every month, a collection of musical theater nutjobs come together inside the Dirty Martini bar to perform showtunes.
-Over cocktails, audience members can sing along to West End classics, Broadway favourites, and movie musical anthems for two hours.
+At the end of every month, a collection of musical theater nutjobs come together inside the Dirty Martini bar to perform show tunes.
+Over cocktails, audience members can sing along to West End classics, Broadway favorites, and movie musical anthems for two hours.
 Whilst it’s a different group of performers every time, each singer is world-class and belongs on the stage.
 Prepare to be blown away by the talent.
 It’s very wholesome, very gay, and very nerdy.
 Make sure you book your tickets quickly though, as they get snapped up quicker than Elphaba can defy gravity.

 Gay friendly restaurants in Edinburgh